 Bellevue State Park is also in agreement, as they’ve created a garden sanctuary for butterflies.
 This beautiful addition to the park aids butterflies, which are incredibly important pollinators, in the process of migration as well as during various stages of their life cycle.

 The garden provides nectar plants to attract butterflies, and host plants for caterpillars.
 The plants and flowers themselves are lovely, and will attract around 60 species of butterflies over the season!

 Have you been to all of these spots yet?
-If not, I hope have the opportunity to do a little exploring of your own.
-I know it’s hot out, but can you remember how cold we were 6 months ago, and how badly we wanted to get outside?
+If not, I hope you have the opportunity to do a little exploring of your own.
+It may be warm now, but can you remember how cold we were 6 months ago, and how badly we wanted to get outside?